 No matter which type of deductible it is, you have to pay that first before the insurance company starts covering anything.
 This is somewhat similar to car insurance.
 In regular domestic insurance that you may have through your employer, whenever you visit a doctor, you pay a co-pay and the deductible is only for major things like hospitalization, surgery etc. Short term plans such as visitors insurance work differently.

-Q: Visitors Care from IMG and Inbound USA from Seven Corners mentions that for an emergency room visit, it will pay up to $330 max for $50,000 coverage.
-It also says it will pay up to $100/sickness in Inbound USA and up to $250 per policy period in Visitors Care for prescription drugs and up to $55 for a physician visit.
-If I visit the emergency room, the hospital provides the service through the attending physician, and I also get some medicines and/or injections in the hospital, and the hospital bill is $550 for emergency room, $130 for the physician and $120 for medicines.
+Visitors Care from IMG mentions that for an emergency room visit it will pay up to $330 maximum for $50,000 coverage, up to $250 per certificate period for prescription drugs and up to $60 for a physician visit.
+If I visit the emergency room, the hospital provides the service through the attending physician, I also get some medicines and/or injections in the hospital, and the hospital bill is $550 for emergency room, $130 for the physician and $120 for medications.
 How much will the insurance company pay and how much will I have to pay?

-Please note that insurance company will pay up to $55 for physician's visit if you visited the physician in his/her office.
-It will pay up to $100/sickness in Inbound USA and up to $250 per policy period in Visitors Care for prescription drugs, if you came out with the prescription in your hand either in the emergency room or during physician's office visit and got the prescription filled at the pharmacy such as CVS, Rite Aid etc.
+Please note that the insurance company will pay up to $60 for physician's visit if you visited the physician in their office.
+It will pay up to $250 per certificate period in Visitors Care for prescription drugs, if you came out with the prescription in your hand either in the emergency room or during physician's office visit and got the prescription filled at the pharmacy such as CVS, Rite Aid etc.

 Please read 'How Plan Works' provided for each insurance plan to understand how it works.
 Please refer to the brochure for further details.